Angielica/WHAM-/CAP/README.md

-This is the accompanying code for the project "Copyright Protection for Sequence Data"
+This is the accompanying code for the paper **CAP: A Prompt Generation Mechanisms for Detecting Unauthorized Data Usage in Generative Models**

 The repository contains all code to re-execute our models.